 Exploring the Diverse Corners of Panama City, Panama

-Panama City is a crossroads for cultures from all around the world, a stopover for many flights to South America, and a true tax haven.
+Panama City is a crossroads for cultures from all around the world, a stopover for many flights to South America and a tax haven.
 It is now a bustling metropolis with a largely international population.
 It has thus flourished into quite a foodie heaven, sporting excellent fine dining establishments and mixology bars.
 While the Casco Viejo – old town – persists with old school colonial charm, the city is also seeing a rise in cutting-edge design and architecture.

 The Fora Difference